-6.1 The work covered by the two Service Plans largely sits under Priority 3 - Delivering good quality, high value-for-money services with good control and compliance with statutory obligations.
+6.1 The work covered by the two Service Plans largely sits under Priority 3 - Doing our core work well - Delivering good quality, high value-for-money services with good control and compliance with statutory obligations.

 7. RESOURCE IMPLICATIONS

 7.1 The failure to report the delivery of the approved Service Plans may prejudice the Council's ability to provide the necessary resources.